 6/ Šmarna Gora

 The hilltop is occupied by a restaurant and the Baroque Church of the Mother of God, built in the first half of the 18th century. Šmarna gora's oldest sight is a plague column erected by those who survived various plagues and the struggle with the Ottoman Turks.
-Another attraction sited on top of the hill is a famous wishing bell, believed to fulfil the wishes of those who ring it.
+Another attraction sited on top of the hill is a famous wishing bell, believed to fulfill the wishes of those who ring it.

 You can reward yourself after your climb up with typical Slovenian meals and pastries or a beer at the Ledinek Inn, which opens early and finishes late.

-If you’d like to visit any or all of these 6 off the beaten path localities in Slovenia, then call one of our travel consultants today and they’ll be more than happy to customise a travel itinerary that reflects exactly where and what you want to see.
+If you’d like to visit any or all of these 6 off the beaten path localities in Slovenia, then call one of our travel consultants today and they’ll be more than happy to customize a travel itinerary that reflects exactly where and what you want to see.